-In some cases, there is no obvious cause for TCM.
+In some cases, there's no clear cause for TCM.

 You may have a higher risk for TCM if one of your family members had it.
 Having an anxiety disorder also seems to raise a person’s risk.
-Traditional risk factors for a heart attack, such as smoking, do not make you more prone to TCM.
+Traditional risk factors for a heart attack, such as smoking, don't make you more likely to have TCM.

 What are the symptoms of takotsubo cardiomyopathy?

 Symptoms of TCM may look like a heart attack.
-During an episode, you might experience:
+During an episode, you might have: